 The Idea Competition is your chance to explore your solution and win money in the process.

-The UMBC Idea competition is designed to challenge you to think about problems and opportunities facing society.
-If UMBC is one of the most innovative schools in the nation, then UMBC students are just the kind of innovators that can really change the world.
-Now’s your chance to make it happen.
+The UMBC Idea Competition is designed to challenge you to think outside the box to create a solution for any problem and make it happen!
+UMBC is one of the most innovative schools in the nation, so UMBC students are the kind of innovators that can change the world.

 How to Enter